World 🢖 Asia 🢖 Indonesia 🢖 West Papua

 The disappearing Aouk River

 Rivers in Ayamaru Plateau often disappear under mountain ridges and reappear on the other side.
 If these rivers are seen even on satellite images through the thick canopy of the rainforest – these should be fairly large streams that should form enormous caves.

-One of such rivers is the 250 km long Aouk River, which in lover reaches is called Kladuk or Keladoet.
+One such river is the 250 km long Aouk River, which in lover reaches is called Kladuk or Keladoet.
 It has several such underground sections, including the giant Aouk Underground River in its middle part.
 The river collects precipitation from more than 4000 km2 large area and in its lower reaches has a discharge of 300 m3/s – some five times more than, for example, Thames River.

 Local people knew about this subterranean river long, long ago.
 Scientists and researchers of modern times though came much, much later.
 The first known European in this area was Italian researcher Odoardo Beccari in 1873 – 1875.

 The first known European to reach the mighty resurgence of the Kladuk River was the Dutch lieutenant Gustav Ilgen with a team of explorers in 1913 or 1914.
 He even took images of one of the entrances in the tunnel.

 Only in 2016 – 2018 in this area arrived the next explorers – the group of Italian Acheloos Geo Exploring.
 This research took place under the framework of a project “Call for River” – a quest to find the world’s largest underground rivers.

 Civilization has reached this area: there has been built a road over the Aouk-Kladuk Underground River and the first houses appear around it.
 Nevertheless, this still is a comparatively pristine area with an extensive rainforest.

 Aouk River enters the underground through a wide, arch-shaped entrance in the cave – Ilgen Sink.
 The river here is seemingly calm and lots of floating wood have accrued at the entrance of the cave.
 Nevertheless, it is too complicated to enter the cave – the stream is strong, there are no shores and flash floods come here frequently.
 Who knows – maybe inside the cave is a siphon and anyone coming with a boat would die without hope for rescue.